 Step 5.
 Create First SVN Repository.

-Create your first svn repository named firstrepo, You can use any suitable name:
+Create your first svn repository named myrepo, You can use any suitable name:

 Step 6.
-Create account and password for SVN.
+Create an account and password for SVN.

-Following commands will add two users for svn.
-It will prompt for users password to be assigned.
+The following commands will add two users for svn.
+It will prompt users’ passwords to be assigned.

 Step 7.
 Accessing Repository in Browser.

-Congratulation’s!
+Congratulations!
 You have successfully installed Subversion.
 Thanks for using this tutorial for installing Subversion on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Apache Subversion web site.
+For additional help or useful information, we recommend you check the official Apache Subversion website.